emberjs/whiteboard/FAQ.md

 ### If I have permissions in general, does that mean I can merge PRs to any whiteboard project?

 Technically, you _can_, but should you?
 Absolutely not.
 We can't grant permissions on a branch-level, so it _has_ to be on the repo level, but we expect folks to only exercise their powers in the places where it's appropriate.
 Jumping into a project you're not involved with and committing changes directly or merging PRs is _not_ appropriate.
 This is presumably obvious :) We'll err on the side of assuming everyone can act responsibly out the gate, and fix problems as needed if they come up.

+### My new project/branch exists: what now?

+Aside from working on the project itself, recruiting collaborators and more, you'll want to do the following:

+* Replace the README.md of your branch with an explanation of what the project is
+* Submit a PR to the Master branch of this repo to add your project to the index list in _that_ README.